 The CKD follows a typical SKD for most of the week (about five days) with two days of carb backloading.
-Carb backloading includes 24 to 48 hours of high carb, low-fat intake in order to replenish your glycogen levels.
+Carb backloading includes 24-48 hours of high carb, low-fat intake in order to replenish your glycogen levels.

 In general, you should avoid beans as much as possible on a low-carb or ketogenic diet.
 This is especially true if you’re following the traditional form of the SKD or if you’re not fat-adapted.

-At the beginning stages of the diet, while your body is first transitioning into fat-burning mode, it’s essential that you keep your carbohydrates very low.
-It’s strongly advised to avoid beans during these first few weeks to ensure that you get into ketosis as fast as possible.
+At the beginning stages of the keto diet, while your body is first transitioning into fat-burning mode, it’s essential to keep your carbs very low.
+It’s strongly advised to avoid beans during these first few weeks to ensure that you get into ketosis.

 Some people may be able to play with having a half cup here and there.
 However, some people will get kicked out of ketosis with less than that.
 You’ll have to find out for yourself where you fall on the spectrum.

-And if you’re doing a CKD or TKD you may have more wiggle room.
+If you’re doing a CKD or TKD, you may have more wiggle room.
 Many athletes find they can tolerate more carbs than sedentary folks.